Labhk/InterviewTest-Products/README.md

-# Interview test - Products

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.0.2.

-This Project is Deployed with Netlify (https://pro-ducts.netlify.app/)
+This Project is Deployed with Vercel (https://product-peek.vercel.app/)

 ## Local Development